-As you may recall from my earlier posts about Native Foods in Costa Mesa and Santa Monica, they top the list for me when it comes to fast casual vegan chains.
+As you may recall from my earlier posts about Native Foods, they top the list for me when it comes to fast casual vegan chains.
 They’re a great option when looking for a place that would be unintimidating to those who are hesitant about a “vegan dinner.”

 Their menu is loaded with lots of comfort food options – sandwiches, bowls, salads, and interesting specials.

-I sampled their Native Wellington last year, which is the main entrée of their Thanksgiving meal, and I was looking forward to seeing what one of their full holiday meals would be like.
+I sampled their Native Wellington last year, which is the main entrée of their Thanksgiving meal.
+I was looking forward to seeing what one of their full holiday meals would be like.

 Since we were driving in from Iowa, I wanted to allow plenty of time for us to get there.
 So I opted for the last seating of the day at 7:05 pm.

 We ended up getting there about twenty minutes before our reservation.
 I was worried they wouldn’t be able to squeeze us in early.
 But it was no problem.
 While there were several tables full, there was also plenty of space available.

 We paid at the counter and ordered a couple of glasses of wine.
 Behind the counter, things were in a bit of disarray.
 It was clear that they’d been going since 11 am, and the day had gotten away from them.

 We were told that they were out of vegan stuffing, which disappointed David since that’s his favorite Thanksgiving dish.
 But they had everything else.

 For the buffet they had: mashed potatoes, cranberry compote, green bean casserole, polenta butternut squash terrine, mushroom shallot gravy, wheatberry Waldorf salad, a green salad with pomegranate and pecans, cornbread, and a slicing table with their Native Wellington.